When Should I Hire a DUI Attorney in Michigan? — The Complete Guide

 • Post-conviction options (appeal, expungement planning, license restoration)

-For detailed step-by-step court process info, see: What is the court process for an OWI in Michigan?.
+For detailed step-by-step court process info, see: What is the court process for an OWI in Michigan?

-Q: Can I refuse field sobriety or breath tests in Michigan?
+• Can I refuse field sobriety or breath tests in Michigan?

-A: You can refuse field sobriety tests, but implied consent laws create administrative consequences for refusing chemical tests.
-See: Can you refuse a field sobriety test? and Can you refuse to take a breathalyzer test?.
+consequences for refusing chemical tests.
+See: Can you refuse a field sobriety test? and Can

-Q: Should I hire an attorney if this is my first DUI?
+• Should I hire an attorney if this is my first DUI?

-A: Yes — first-offense cases still carry serious penalties.
-Early counsel can explore diversion or deferred options and defend against evidence problems.
-See: How to navigate a first time DUI charge in Michigan.
+deferred options and defend against evidence problems.
+See: How to navigate a first time DUI

-Q: How long does a DUI stay on my record?
+• How long does a DUI stay on my record?

-Q: What if I rely on driving for work (CDL)?
+• What if I rely on driving for work (CDL)?

 For more quick answers, check: Top 10 Michigan DUI FAQs.

 In almost every DUI/OWI case, earlier is better.
-Critical evidence is time-sensitive, deadlines are short, and administrative license rules operate independently from criminal courts.
-If you or a loved one is facing DUI charges in Michigan, contacting a skilled DUI attorney immediately improves your chance to protect your freedom, license, career, and future.
+Critical evidence is time-sensitive, deadlines are short, and administrative license rules operate independently of criminal courts.
+If you or a

 Related Posts